myfinance/mffrontend/README.md

 • domain: Domain logic like calculating additional expenses (not used here), validations or facades for use cases and state management.

+each domain is a separate Lib.
+Everything els eis a standalone component

 ### Add Lib

-npx nx g @nx/angular:lib thenameofthelib --directory domainname --standalone
+npx nx g @nx/angular:lib thenameofthelib --standalone [--directory domainname]

 or simple js lib for a model etc. npx nx g @nx/js:lib

-to remove again  nx g @nx/workspace:remove directoryname-testlib
+to remove again npx nx g @nx/workspace:remove directoryname-testlib

 ### Add Component